pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 Note the 07 in the filename refers to the detector 7.

-The data is the combined flat images and the green/red lines indicate the left/right slit edges.
+The data is the combined flat images and the green/red lines indicate the left/right slit edges (green/magenta in more recent versions).
 The dark blue labels are the internal slit identifiers of PypeIt.
 The cyan numbers are the user-assigned ID values of the slits.